-Among so many other things to address, the coronavirus pandemic has caused law enforcement agencies and courts to reschedule everything from grand jury presentations to arraignments to motions, trials and sentencing.
-The immediate question these delays raise is the impact of constitutional, statutory and rule-based deadlines.
+Among so many other things to address, the coronavirus (COVID-19) pandemic has caused law enforcement agencies and courts to reschedule everything from grand jury presentations to arraignments to motions, trials, and sentencing.
+The immediate question these delays raise is the impact of constitutional, statutory, and rule-based deadlines.

-Two of the most important of these are Speedy Trial Act requirements and statutes of limitations.
-This article discusses federal courts' tolling of the time limits under the Speedy Trial Act and analyzes the validity and duration of those orders.
-An article to be published Thursday will address certain federal courts' purported efforts to toll the statutes of limitations and the likely invalidity of those judicial orders.
+Two of the most important of these are Speedy Trial Act (STA) requirements and statutes of limitations.
+The article below discusses federal courts' tolling of the time limits under the STA and analyzes the validity and duration of those orders.
+Its companion article, which will be published tomorrow, will address certain federal courts' purported efforts to toll the statutes of limitations and the likely invalidity of those judicial orders.